billyramundo/Sentinel/README.md

 - Firebase JavaScript v8.2.3

 ## Instructions For Deployment
 For the front end, one would need to set up node, npm, and expo (detailed instructions for this in installation instructions).
-Then, you would need to create a Firebase realtime database and use the database's config to connect it to the front end. **insert hardware instructions**
+Then, you would need to create a Firebase realtime database and place the database's config in the code in order to connect it to the front end. **insert hardware instructions**